timm/ow/README.md

 # ows: our web site

 Simple static web site generator (you only need to download one file).

-Written out of frustration with Jekyll, Hykell, 11tweenty, Hugo, etc etc.
+Written out of frustration with the unnecessary complexity of Jekyll, Hykell, Eleventy, Hugo, etc etc.

 Given source code in lisp or Python or LUA format, generate one web page per file.
 If the files contain multi-line comments, render those use Python's Markdown with the following exxtesions:

         -x toc -x codehilite -x tables -x fenced_code -x footnotes -x attr_list -x admonition